michaeljscript/styling-react/README.md

-# styling-react
+# The performance of styled React components
 Performance tests of some styling packages for React.

 You can read about the perofrmance tests at http://@todo/.

 The following libraries were tested: styled-components, glamorous, radium and css, sass and inline styles.

-## awailable scripts
+## Awailable scripts
-In the main directory you can run following scripts
+In the main directory you can run following scripts.

 ### `npm run build`
 To create a production builds for app testing packages.